cbm80amiga/ST7735_SDMediaPlayer/README.md

 - SdFat library uses DMA for SPI transfer
 - Big buffer in RAM is used to speed up SPI/DMA transfer
 - Developed and tested with stm32duino and Arduino IDE 1.6.5
-- Requires SdFat, Arduino_ST7735_STM, JpgDecode_STM and RREFont libraries and stm32duino
+- Requires Arduino_ST7735_STM, SdFat, JpgDecoder_STM and RREFont libraries and stm32duino

 If you find it useful and you want to buy me a coffee or a beer: